stevana/stateful-pbt-with-fakes/README.md

 ##### Running and assertion checking

-Once we’ve generated `Commands` we need to execute them against the model and the real system using `runFake` and `runReal`.
+Once we've generated `Commands` we need to execute them against the model and the real system using `runFake` and `runReal`.
 In the process of doing so `runReal` will produce `Reference`s that later commands might use, so we also need to substitute symbolic references for real